-Schools interested in offering new VET programs for students should download and complete the Self-Assessment tool available from the DoE, either through the online learning portal Canvas (for DoE schools) or via direct email to the Vocational Learning and Career Education unit within DoE - vlce@education.tas.gov.au.
-The Vocational Learning and Career Education unit is also available to assist and support all schools in the completion of this tool.
+Schools interested in offering new VET programs for students should download and complete the Self Assessment tool available from DECYP.
+The Senior Seconday Provision team is also available to assist and support all schools in the completion of this tool.